 - Combine the rice and vegetable broth in a large saucepan, bring the mixture to a boil, then lower the heat to a simmer and cover for 35-40 minutes, cooking until the broth is completely absorbed.
 (Alternatively, you can use half the broth and cook the rice blend in the Instant Pot at high pressure for 25 minutes, with a 10 minute natural release.)

-While the rice is cooking, melt the olive oil in a large Dutch oven over medium heat and saute the onion and celery until tender, about 8 minutes.
+While the rice is cooking, melt the olive oil in a large deep skillet over medium heat and saute the onion and celery until tender, about 8 minutes.
 Add in the garlic, mushrooms, sage, thyme, and salt, and saute another 8 to 10 minutes, until the mushrooms are tender.

 - Combine the cooked rice and mushroom mixture, and stir in the apple, cranberries, and pecans, if using.
 Adjust any seasoning to taste, and serve warm.

 - Leftovers can be stored in the fridge in a sealed container for up to 3 days.

 Per Serving: Calories: 218, Fat: 7g, Carbohydrates: 35g, Fiber: 4g, Protein: 6g